-A rebrand is a long and involved process.
+Rebranding is a long and involved process, especially when it comes to rebranding social media accounts.
 It seems like there are a thousand tasks associated with a name change or logo update.
-For those businesses and organizations who are active and highly visible on social media, great care must be taken to introduce a new brand to existing followers without alienating them.
+For those businesses and organizations that are active and highly visible on social media, great care must be taken to introduce a new brand to existing followers without alienating them.

 The Good News: